-Summary of university of technology research
+Summary of the university of technology research

 The subjects in the study were diagnosed as experiencing an episode of major depression.
 They were also prescribed and taking antidepressants called Serotonin Selective Re-uptake Inhibitors (SSRIs).
-This means the subjects where people who, despite taking medication for their depression, were still experiencing significant levels of depression.
+This means the subjects were people who, despite taking medication for their depression, were still experiencing significant levels of depression.

-Subjects in the acupuncture intervention group received the acupuncture treatment and continued taking their prescribed SSRIs for an 8 week treatment program.
-Those in the acupuncture intervention group were then compared to a wait list control group in which subjects continued to take the medication (with no acupuncture) over an 8 week period.
+Subjects in the acupuncture intervention group received the acupuncture treatment and continued taking their prescribed SSRIs for an 8-week treatment program.
+Those in the acupuncture intervention group were then compared to a waitlist control group in which subjects continued to take the medication (with no acupuncture) over an 8 week period.

 Those who continued to only take their prescribed SSRI antidepressant medication and did not have acupuncture demonstrated no significant change in their levels of depression.

-- Acupuncture is effective in treating depression when it used as an adjunct therapy to SSRI antidepressants.
+- Acupuncture is effective in treating depression when it is used as an adjunct therapy to SSRI antidepressants.